diethardsteiner/diethardsteiner.github.io/_posts/2018-12-01-Kettle-Beam.md

 No support yet within Kettle.
 Create a Github ticket if you have a use case.

-## Standard PDI Transformation Steps
+## Generic PDI Transformation Steps

 This section discusses steps that were not explicitely relabeled or converted to Kettle Beam steps.